Scientific Name, Botanical Grouping

 While you should plant these trees in full sun to partial shade, they are not fussy about their soil, as long as you grow them in a well-drained loam, kept evenly moist.

-Ginkgo biloba trees are attractive enough to function as specimen plants in your landscaping, particularly because of their golden fall foliage.
+Ginkgo biloba trees are attractive enough to be used as specimen plants in your landscaping, particularly because of their golden fall foliage color.
 They are more tolerant of compacted soil than are many trees.
 They are also disease-resistant and tolerate urban pollution.
-All of these qualities make them sensible choices for planting along city streets, where they can grow into tall shade trees.
+All of these qualities, along with their small leaves, make them good choices for planting along city streets, where they can grow into tall shade trees.
 At the other end of the spectrum, they are also used for Japanese bonsai.

-'Autumn Gold,' a relatively fast-grower, is a popular male cultivar.
-Another is ‘Fastigiata,' a good choice if you want a tree that is narrow (column-shaped).
+Another popular male cultivar is ‘Fastigiata,' a good choice if you want a tree that is narrow (column-shaped).
+It becomes 30-50 feet tall, but just 10-15 feet wide.
+Grow it in zones 3-8.
 Other column-shaped, male cultivars include:

 - ‘Princeton Sentry’

-For a small space, try 'Pendula,' a slow-growing male cultivar.
-It has a stocky build and reaches just 8 feet tall at maturity.
-While the cultivar name 'Pendula' normally indicates that the plant in question has a weeping form, in this case the form is more accurately described as umbrella-shaped.
+For a small space, try 'Pendula,' a slow-growing male cultivar for zones 3-8.
+It has a stocky build and reaches just 8 feet tall at maturity, with a maximum spread of 10 feet.
+While the cultivar name, 'Pendula' normally means that the plant in question has a weeping form, in this case the form is more accurately described as umbrella-shaped.

-Incidentally, this is not the only case where homeowners are advised to shop for the fruitless cultivar of a tree, in order to avoid messiness.
-For example, 'Rotundiloba' is a cultivar of American sweetgum recommended for low-maintenance, since it lacks gumballs (sweetgum is another fall foliage champion, by the way).
+This is not the only case where homeowners are advised to shop for the fruitless cultivar of a tree, in order to avoid messiness.
+For example, 'Rotundiloba' is a cultivar of American sweetgum recommended for low-maintenance landscaping, since it lacks gumballs (sweetgum is another fall foliage champion).

 Botanical.com recognizes Ginkgo biloba as "the oldest living tree on the planet that's been used safely for over 3000 years," noting that this relic from dinosaur times "was nearly wiped out during the Ice Age everywhere except in China."